Punta Gorda restaurant gives back after back-to-back storms

 “You put everything into something, and like that, it can be completely gone, not only once but twice.
 You try to figure out how to continue to do this,” Lee said.

-Could they hold on with Leroy’s shut down?
+Could they hold on with Leroy’s shutdown?

-“These people still had three weeks with no income, so that was really tough because I’m sitting there watching them struggle as well and figuring out how they’re going to do it and how they’re going to pay their bills,” Lee said.
+“These people still had three weeks with no income, so that was tough because I’m sitting there watching them struggle as well and figuring out how they’re going to do it and how they’re going to pay their bills,” Lee said.

 His sister made a GoFundMe.